Poverty in Moldova

 Moldova is considered one of the poorest countries in Europe despite substantial progress.
 According to the UN Development Program's 2016 report, 9.6% of the population was living in absolute national poverty (as defined by the National Bureau of Statistics [NBS]) and the World Bank reports that 0.2% and 0.1% of the population live at $1.90 a day in 2016 and 2017 respectively.
 Furthermore, the percentage of the population that was living below the national poverty line was 30.2 in 2006 and 9.6 in 2015.
 In 2012, Moldova received 0.004 as its Multidimensional poverty index (MPI).

 Causes

-A major concern of the state is that a lot of specialized labor is migrating out of the country.
+A major concern of the state is that a lot of specialized labour is migrating out of the country.
 Due to the low number of opportunities for post-secondary graduates in sectors aside from farming, many are looking for employment outside the country.
 By some estimates, a quarter of the population live and work abroad, 11th highest in the world.
 Although many send remittances back home, several studies show that international remittances can contribute little to economic development and only alleviate extreme poverty and help raise the standard of living for remittance-receiving household in the short and medium run.

 There are additional factors that contribute to poverty in Moldova: